abchk1234/timeset-gui/README.md

  # make install
 </pre>

-For Manjaro Linux users, its available in the Manjaro Linux repository.
-(To check use <i>pacman -Ss timeset-gui</i>)
+For Manjaro Linux users, its available in the Manjaro Linux repository (To check use <i>pacman -Ss timeset-gui</i>).

 Available for Arch Linux users in the AUR (https://aur.archlinux.org/packages/timeset-gui/).